aryasmol/docs/patterns/custom-events.md

     Inherit from `SDKEvent` and specify a unique `type` string.
 This string is used for serialization.

     ```python
-    from smallestai.atoms.agent.events import SDKEvent
-    from typing import Optional

-    # Define the event with a unique type string
+    # 1. Define the Event
     class EscalationEvent(SDKEvent, type="escalation_event"):
         reason: str
         severity: Optional[str] = "medium"